Cookies and Cream Protein Bars

 Table of Contents

-- The shortlist of ingredients.
+The shortlist of ingredients.
 No corn syrup, hidden sugars, or “natural flavor.”
 What you see is what you get.
+Don’t even get me started on what was in those Quest ones…

 - Coconut flour.
 Works with the oat flour to keep the bars extra chewy.
-If you prefer, you can use extra oat flour.
+If you don’t want to use this, extra oat flour works just fine.

 - Almond butter.
 Smooth and drippy with no added sugar or salt.
-Any nut or seed butter will work as long as it has a smooth texture.
+Any nut or seed butter will work as long as it is smooth (my partner loves these with cashew butter).

 - Maple syrup.
 Gives the protein bars sweetness and holds them together.
-Any liquid sweetener will work.
+Honey or brown rice syrup is a great alternative.

 Find the printable recipe with measurements below.